-1.2(e) Develop, Diversify and Market the Tourism Sector to increase Domestic and Foreign Visitors in the Province
+1.2(e) Develop, diversify and market the tourism sector to increase domestic and foreign visitors in the Province

-The KZN Tourism Master Plan provides a vision for the Province that 'by 2030 KwaZulu-Natal will be globally renown as Africa's top beach destination with a unique blend of wildlife, scenic & heritage experiences for all visitors'.
-The overall objectives are to grow both the levels of foreign and domestic arrivals to the Province and to enhance the geographic spread of tourism with the province.
+The KZN Tourism Master Plan provides a vision for the Province that 'by 2030 KwaZulu-Natal will be globally recognised as Africa's top beach destination with a unique blend of wildlife, scenic & heritage experiences for all visitors'.
+The overall objectives are to grow both the levels of foreign and domestic arrivals to the Province and to increase the geographic spread of tourism with throughout the province.
 The Master Plan also speaks to improving the overall visitor service and satisfaction levels throughout the province in all areas in which a visitors are serviced and to achieve significant transformation in the sector.
 As such, the Province must ensure that tourism products are developed, diversified and marketed to ensure that additional domestic and foreign visitors are attracted into the Province, and contribute significantly to economic growth and employment within KZN.
-Some of the areas of focus are meetings, incentives, conferences and exhibitions (MICE), niche experiences such as cruise tourism, events and sports tourism, beach tourism, heritage tourism, scenic tourism, wildlife tourism, and rural tourism.
+Some of the areas of focus are the business tourism sector, meetings, incentives, conferences and exhibitions (MICE), niche experiences such as cruise tourism, events and sports tourism, beach tourism, heritage tourism, scenic tourism, wildlife tourism, and rural tourism.
 This will require improving infrastructure, accessibility to tourism products, and human resource development.